omgnetwork/omg-samples/omg-js/app/04-utxo-split/README.md

 ### 1. App setup

 You can find the full Javascript segment of this tutorial in [utxo-split.js](./utxo-split.js).
-The first lines define dependent libraries, set up configs for child chain and wallets` data to be used during the sample.
+The first lines define dependent libraries, set up configs for child chain and wallet's data to be used during the sample.

 ```
 import BigNumber from "bn.js";